 With the help of Dr. Miriam Elman as my Advisor and Professor Seth Jolly as my Reader, I will be working on my Capstone to extend the scope of the work to adding a general introduction on bias in the Media at large on the conflict and looking at some of the things which create an infrastructure of bias regardless of journalists’ good intentions.
 In my work, I first look at the different aspects that affect media coverage on the conflict and how they further complicate the preexisting issues of the region.
 I then examine how this affects the viewing global community and how we perceive the turmoil and its players.
 Lastly, to present a primary media entity, I will take a thorough look at the BBC as a case study on the topic.

 McTigue, Gerard, "Media Bias in Covering the Israeli-Palestinian Conflict: With a Case Study of BBC Coverage and Its Foundation of Impartiality" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 300.

 Creative Commons License